 How do you make Cold Brew Coffee?

-Cold brew coffee is very easy to make and most people have the equipment required to try it sitting in their kitchen right now.
+The Cold Brew process is very straightforward, and most people have the equipment required to try it sitting in their kitchen right now.
 It doesn’t involve any complex pouring techniques or fiddling with grind sizes.
-Basically you take coarsely ground coffee, add water and leave to sit for 12-24 hours.
-Once it has finished brewing you sieve out the coffee grounds and voila!
-Cold brew for the whole family!
+Basically, you take coarsely ground coffee, add water and leave to sit for 12-24 hours.
+Once it has finished brewing, you sieve out the coffee grounds and voila- cold brew coffee for the whole family!

 Recipe for Cold Brew coffee

-- Use 1 part coffee to 4-5 parts water
+- Use 1 part coffee to 4-5 parts water.

-- Leave for 12 hours at room temperature or 24 hours in the fridge
+- Leave for 12 hours at room temperature or 24 hours in the fridge.

-- Refrigerate for up to 14 days
+- Voila- a cold brewed coffee!
+Refrigerate for up to two weeks.